-Per the Dominion TDP Documentation, "security of the central count location is not the responsibility of Dominion Voting Systems.
+For the most part, "security of the central count location is not the responsibility of Dominion Voting Systems.
 The official environment of the central count location is under the control of the jurisdiction, which determines its own physical security requirements for their central count facility."
 (Dominion, 2.06, System Security Specifications)

-2.5 TESTING NOTES: In many instances security related issues were also re-examined at different time intervals during the testing campaign performed by Wyle (e.g. functional examination of EMS User Roles).
+2.5 TESTING NOTES: In many instances security related issues were also re-examined as part of other testing performed by Wyle (e.g. functional examination of EMS User Roles).
 In such instances any security concerns discovered were addressed as part of those efforts.
 Also security issues were reported to Dominion Voting System as they become known.
 Since that time Dominion Voting Systems has updated their documentation, hardware, and applications to address these concerns.